agilexrobotics/Piper_sdk_ui/README(EN).md

 ```shell
 pip3 show piper_sdk
 ```
+Ensure that the SDK version is 0.1.9.

 0.0.x is the sdk version supported before the robotic arm V1.5-2 firmware.

-The last version number of 0.0.x is 0.0.9.
+The last version number of 0.0.x is 0.1.9.

 To uninstall